seankmartin/made-mistakes-gatsby/src/posts/computing/docker-setup.md

 docker system prune -a
 ```

 You may need to run all docker commands as sudo.
-The easiest fix for this seems to be
+The easiest fix for this seems to be the below.
+Though you will need to run it occasionally to keep the setting.
 ```shell
 sudo chmod 666 /var/run/docker.sock
 ```